sanger-pathogens/companion/README.md

 the command again it will this time use the _local_ copy instead of pulling a copy from the repository.
 You can edit the files in your local copy, and nextflow will work from your (now different) version of sanger-pathogens/companion.

-If you are not familiar with repositories, and the workflow appropriate to using them, this can become quite confusing.
+If you are familiar with repositories, and the workflow appropriate to using them, this can be a very convenient way of working;   otherwise it can become quite confusing, and you may find it easier to work with a simple local copy.

 ### Preparing reference annotations